RodrigoNovelli/holbertonschool-shell/README.md

 #!/bin/bash
-This repositorie is for making linuz scripts
+This repositorie is for making linux scripts